onox/orka/docs/rendering/removed-features.md

   See [section 16.3.3 Texel Replacement][url-vulkans-spec-border-colors]
   of the Vulkan specification.

+- **Non-seamless cube maps**.
+  Only seamless cube maps are supported.

 Some conventions have changed to Vulkan's:

 - **First vertex is the provoking vertex**.